r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 ## Infrastructures overview

 R and packages can be built using any infrastructure providing what has been mentioned in the previous section.
-These are primarily RTools which are used to build R binaries provided by CRAN, including the installers, and package binaries of CRAN/BIOC.
+These are primarily Rtools which are used to build R binaries provided by CRAN, including the installers, and package binaries of CRAN/BIOC.
 However, R and many R packages can be built also using general infrastructures, including Msys2 and MXE, but probably